 I am confused by the differences in the cross-sectional household weights available in the US a_hhresp b_hhresp and c_hhresp files.
 My understanding is this: in a_hhresp is a_hhdenus_xw which weights the households originating with Understanding Society (which comprise all households in this wave); in b_hhresp are b_hhdenbh_xw which weights the households originating with BHPS (and is set to 0 for households originating with Understanding Society) and b_hhdenus_xw which weights the households originating with Understanding Society (and is set to 0 for households originating with BHPS); in c_hhresp is c_hhdenub_xw which weights all households together, i.e. weights across households originating with BHPS and US.
 My questions: 1) Is my understanding correct?
 2) If my understanding is correct, how do I weight all households in b_hhresp together (as I can do for households in c_hhresp), and how do I weight only the households originating in BHPS in c_hhresp (as I can do for households in b_hhresp).
 I want to do both of these things; I want to produce weighted quintiles of income in the previous month for the bhps originating households (so that the weighting increases their UK representativeness) in both b_hhresp and c_hhresp, and I want to produce weighted quintiles of income in the previous month for all available households (so that the weighting increases their UK representativeness) in both b_hhresp and c_hhresp, but I appear to be able to do only the former in b_hhresp and only the latter in c_hhresp.
 3) What accounts for the difference in the cross-sectional household weights available in b_ and c_ ?
 Big Thank you in advance!

-#1 Updated by Olena Kaminska almost 6 years ago
+#1 Updated by Olena Kaminska about 6 years ago

 Yes, your understanding is correct.
 There are a few comments here.